L8-Alphine/HytaleExtras/docs/DEVELOPER_API.md

 api.applyCooldown(viewerUuid, "visibility_restore", 10.0f);
 ```

+---

-## Compatibility Notes
+## Compatibility notes

-- The facade is the supported 1.0.x API surface.
+- The facade is the supported `1.0.x` API surface.
-- Do not depend on internal services or action classes except enum values explicitly used by the facade, such as `SetCameraAction.CameraMode`.
+- Do not depend on internal services or action classes except enum values explicitly used by the
+  facade, such as `SetCameraAction.CameraMode`.
 - Raw packet sending is intentionally not exposed.
 - Non-player entity filtering is best-effort in Hytale `0.5.6`.

+See [Architecture](architecture.md) and [Internals: Services](internals/services.md) for how these
+calls are implemented.